LEAGUE POSITION ON HEALTHCARE REFORM

 In its effort to have the League “Speak with One Voice,” (p.
 2) this document outlines levels of responsibility and levels of approval for action.
 The section on “Taking Action” (pages 2-9) distinguishes Advocacy versus Lobbying, and Grassroots versus National level action, and gives links to helpful forms, for example the Federal Action Request Form (or a FARF).

-For advocacy on non-priority issues at the federal level, topics other than Making Democracy Work and Diversity priorities (like Health Care Reform and Climate), state and local Leagues must coordinate with LWVUS through Action Alerts or “FARFs”).
+For advocacy on non-priority issues at the federal level, topics other than Making Democracy Work and Diversity priorities (like Health Care Reform and Climate), state and local Leagues must coordinate with LWVUS through Action Alerts and/or “FARFs”).
 Read more

 Studies and research undertaken mostly for supporting position statements are catalogued here in the LWVUS Clearinghouse https://sites.google.com/a/leagueofwomenvoters.org/clearinghouse/.